Bioscientifica: Publishing

 Bioscientifica publishes academic journals and case reports focused on endocrinology, and its intersecting disciplines.
 The company also publishes free-to-read conference abstracts via its BiosciAbstracts platform and conference proceedings via Bioscientifica Proceedings.
-According to the 2016 Journal Citation Reports, six of Bioscientifica's publications have an impact factor: Endocrine-Related Cancer, Journal of Endocrinology, Journal of Molecular Endocrinology, European Journal of Endocrinology, Reproduction (journal) and Endocrine Connections.
+According to the 2021 Journal Citation Reports, six of Bioscientifica's publications have an impact factor: Endocrine-Related Cancer, Journal of Endocrinology, Journal of Molecular Endocrinology, European Thyroid Journal, Reproduction, and Endocrine Connections.

 Bioscientifica was an early proponent of open access.
 In February 2012, the company was among the first 24 publishers to sign the STM Association's Sustainable Open Access Statement.
 Bioscientifica currently publishes four open access journals, supports gold open access publication in its subscription journals, and makes all journal content free to read online 12 months after publication.

 As part of its charitable remit, Bioscientifica participates in the HINARI programme, through which the publisher provides free access to its journals in developing countries.

-Event Management
+Event management

 Bioscientifica manages academic conferences for biomedical societies.
 Their event services include: